Chris Butler, LIFEM Chair

 The final of this year’s Early Music Young Ensemble Competition was streamed from the Competition page on Sunday 8 November at 1pm GMT, featuring MokkaBarock, Ensemble Pro Victoria and Ensemble Hesperi.

-The competition final is available until 31 December.
+The competition final remains available to watch.

 LIFEM: Digital on BBC Radio 4